ruricolist/spinneret/README.md

   :RAW :DOCTYPE :!DOCTYPE :CDATA :!-- :COMMENT :HTML :HEAD :H* :TAG

   - The pseudotag :RAW can be used to bypass Spinneret’s implicit escaping for raw output.
-This allows inserting HTML literals.
+This allows inserting HTML literals, and bypasses pretty printing.

   - The pseudotags :!– and :COMMENT insert comments into the output.